dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 ### Warning: if you'd like to solve the mysteries of the universe yourself...

-If you'd like to solve the mysteries of the universe yourself, don't read this post.
+... then don't read this post.
 It discusses the principles of architecture and design as applied to semiotics and mythology to create worldview-evoking belief systems robust enough to stand the test of time.
 Usually, like a priceless bottle of wine, such rare knowledge requires generations of distillation.
 Within this article are buried a hundred various PhD theses.
 Like Pokemon, can you catch them all?
 If you get just one of them you can take that grant application to the bank.
 Just send a thank you card or something.

 After investing ten minutes in this article, you too can craft your own belief system that will stand the test of time.
 Or at least